-September 21 – September 25 is Fall Prevention Awareness Week, and here at Mike Brandner Injury Attorneys, we’re highlighting the importance of fall prevention in nursing homes across Louisiana.
+Here at Mike Brandner Injury Attorneys, we want to highlight the importance of fall prevention in nursing homes across Louisiana.

 According to the Fall Prevention Center of Excellence, falls are the number one cause of injury deaths, unintended injuries, and traumatic hospital admissions in older adults.

 Older adults who live alone are at a higher risk, but those who live in assisted living or nursing homes may also suffer slip and fall injuries, especially if there aren’t enough caretakers in the facility or the premises are unsafe.

 During these times, it may be difficult or downright impossible to spend time with your aging loved ones due to the COVID-19 pandemic.
 For this reason, now is a good time to talk to your loved one’s nursing home about what fall prevention strategies they use and how they might be improved.
 Find out more with this guide from Mike Brander Injury Attorneys.

 Fall Prevention in Nursing Homes